Data-Science-for-Linguists/Discourse-Analysis-ART-Corpus/final_report.md

 This transforms the previous two Presenter 1s from [P1] to [ABCE1-P1] and [COME1-P1].

 ### 3.3 Data Frames

 #### 3.3.1 Speaker Data Frame
+This data frame is organized by unique speaker ID and includes the following information:
+- unique speaker ID
+- filename
+- name
+- speaker type (P/C/E)
+- gender (M/F)
+- number of utterances

 #### 3.3.2 Text Data Frame
+This data frame is organized by unique speaker ID and the utterance number of the file, and includes the following information:
+- unique speaker ID
+- utterance number within the file
+- filename
+- speaker type (P/C/E)
+- speaker gender (M/F)
+- the line of text
+- word tokens
+- number of words
+- average word length
+- sentences
+- number of sentences

 #### 3.3.3 Back Channel Data Frame
+This data frame is organized by unique speaker
+		- contains speaker, speaker type, speaker gender, the lines with back channels, the line speaker, the segment utterance number, the filename, the line speaker type, and the line speaker gender

 ## 4. Data Formatting Errors
 In transcriptions there is always room for human error.
 In this corpus, I originally thought that the data would not be difficult to transform into data frames.